Robust adaptive Lasso in high-dimensional logistic regression: Oracle properties

 \section{Oracle properties}

 We now study the asymptotic properties of the proposed AW-DPD-LASSO estimators under the ultra-high dimensional set-up with non polynomial order, i.e., when $\log(k) = \mathcal{O}(n^\zeta),$ for some $\zeta \in (0,1)$, by establishing its oracle properties under certain necessary conditions.
-For simplicity we assume that the design matrix $\mathbb{X}$ is fixed with each column being standardized to have $\ell_1$-norm $\sqrt{n}$.
+For simplicity we assume that the design matrix $\mathbb{X}$ is fixed with each column being standardized to have $\ell_1$-norm $\sqrt{n}$, which also implies that the $\ell_2$-norm of each column is also bounded by $\sqrt{n}$.
+Note that the second bound on $\ell_2$-norm is more standard and weaker than our assumed bound on $\ell_1$-norm, but this little stricter bound is needed to get the desired rates in our theoretical derivations with the DPD loss function as was also seen previously in \cite{gm}.

 We first introduce some useful notation.
 Given any $\mathcal{S} \subset \{1,2...,p\}$ and any $p$-vector $\boldsymbol{v}=(v_1, \ldots, v_p)^T$, we will denote $\mathcal{S}^c = \{1, 2, \ldots, p\} \setminus \mathcal{S}$, $\boldsymbol{v}_S=(v_j : j\in S)$ whereas $Supp(\boldsymbol{v}) = \{ j : v_j \neq 0 \}$.
 Recall that the true model is assumed to be sparse, and so if we denote $\mathcal{S}_0$ to be the subset of non zero elements of the true regression vector, $\boldsymbol{\beta}_0$, then the cardinality of $\mathcal{S}_0$ is $s \ll n$.
 Without loss of generality, we can assume that the first $s$ elements of $\boldsymbol{\beta}_{0}$ are non-zero.
 In particular, let us allow that $s=s_n=o(n)$ slowly diverges with the sample size $n$.
 Further, let $\mathbb{X}_{\mathcal{S}}$ consist of the $j$-th column of $\mathbb{X}$ for all $j\in \mathcal{S}$ for any $\mathcal{S}$, and put $\mathbb{X}_1=\mathbb{X}_{\mathcal{S}_0}$ and $\mathbb{X}_2=\mathbb{X}_{\mathcal{S}_0^c}$ (so that $\mathbb{X}=[\mathbb{X}_1 , \mathbb{X}_2]$); the corresponding partition of the $i$-th row of $\mathbb{X}$ would be denoted by $\boldsymbol{x}_i = (\boldsymbol{x}_{1i}^T, \boldsymbol{x}_{2i}^T)^T$.
 The gradient and Hessian matrix of the DPD loss is given by $ \frac{\partial d_\alpha(\widehat{\boldsymbol{p}},\boldsymbol{p}\left(\boldsymbol{\beta}\right))}{\partial \boldsymbol{\beta} } = \frac{1}{n}\mathbb{X}^T\boldsymbol{H}^{(1)}_{\alpha}(\boldsymbol{\beta}),$ and $ \frac{\partial^2 d_\alpha(\widehat{\boldsymbol{p}},\boldsymbol{p}\left(\boldsymbol{\beta}\right))}{\partial \boldsymbol{\beta} \boldsymbol{\beta}^T} = \frac{1}{n} \mathbb{X}^T \boldsymbol{H}^{(2)}_{\alpha}(\boldsymbol{\beta})\mathbb{X}, $ with $\boldsymbol{H}^{(1)}_{\alpha}(\boldsymbol{\beta})$ being a $(k+1)$-dimensional vector with $i$-component $\boldsymbol{H}^{(1)}_{\alpha}(\boldsymbol{\beta})_i = \frac{(\alpha+1)}{n^\alpha} \boldsymbol{\Psi}_{\alpha}\left( \boldsymbol{x}_{i},y_{i},\boldsymbol{\beta }\right)$, where $ \boldsymbol{\Psi}_{\alpha}\left( \boldsymbol{x}_{i},y_{i},\boldsymbol{\beta}\right)$ is as defined in (\ref{Psi}) and $\boldsymbol{H}^{(2)}_{\alpha}(\boldsymbol{\beta})$ is a diagonal matrix with $i$-diagonal entries